 Health professional students are exposed to a variety of clinical responsibilities, such as interviewing patients, conducting physical exams, and performing laboratory procedures (blood draw, pap smears, vaccination, etc.).
 In addition, students also learn more about working with the underserved Asian population.

-To volunteer at our clinic on any weekend, please sign up on Interclinic Google Doc.
+To volunteer at our clinic, please sign up on the Interclinic Google Doc.

 Dress code: business-casual with white coat and badge